pwilliamspeniel/Pothole-Detection/README.md

 Welcome to the Automatic Pothole Detection project!
 This repository contains Python code designed to automatically detect potholes in user-submitted images.
 The system utilizes YOLO (You Only Look Once) for object detection and incorporates EXIF data for improved accuracy.

 ## Overview
 Detected potholes are visualized in an interactive web interface, and the results of predictions are stored in the `runs/detect/predict` folder.
 Images without detections are moved to the `no_detection` folder.
+These folders are all created automatically.

 Explore the [Detected Potholes Map](https://your-username.github.io/your-repository/detected.html) - an interactive map of detected potholes.